manuelbieh/react-book/advanced-concepts/higher-order-components.md

 };
 ```

 Et voila!
-We've written an **HOC** to obtain the data of the crypto prices from coinmarketcap.com.
+We have written an **HOC** to obtain the data of the crypto prices from coinmarketcap.com.
 But the **Higher Order Component** itself is not enough to make this work: we also need to define a layout component to which we delegate the task of displaying the data.

 In order to do that, we define a generic `PriceTable` component which does not know about which data exactly it displays: it could be current yoghurt prices from the local supermarket or cryptocurrency prices from a stock market.
-Thus, we've given it a very generic name, `PriceTable`:
+Thus, we have given it a very generic name, `PriceTable`:

 ```jsx
 const PriceTable = ({ isLoading, items, loadData }) => {